tari/83pa28d/lesson/day14.md

 ### Program 14-5

-Okay, I absolutely agree that this is this is a mind-numbingly stupid and *horrendously* inefficent routine, but it does demonstrate local variables.
+Okay, I absolutely agree that this is a *horrendously* inefficent routine, but it does demonstrate local variables.

         LD     HL, $0000
         LD     DE, $FFFF